 So I’ll let you in on all of the secrets I learned then and have perfected over the dozens of rooms I have painted since.

-Here is how to paint a room – the fast and easy way!
+Here is how to paint a room – all the best tips for painting interior walls!

 Step 1: How To Prep A Room Before Painting